vmware/vic/tests/manual-test-cases/Group23-Future-Tests/23-2-Future-ISO-Install.md

 # Test Steps:
 1. Adjust the vSphere system time more than 1 year into the future
-2. Install a VCH and create/run several different containers
+2. Install a VCH
-3. Verify that the VCH continues to function properly and the containers also are running
+3. Verify that the VCH functions properly

 # Expected Outcome:
-The VCH appliance install should function properly after a year along with the containers created as well
+The VCH appliance install should function properly after a year after ISOs were built

 # Possible Problems:
 None